dylanaraps/pure-bash-bible/README.md

 <!-- CHAPTER START -->
 # Traps

-Traps allow you to execute code on various signals.
-In `pxltrm` I'm using traps to redraw the user interface on window resize.
+Traps allow a script to execute code on various signals.
+In [pxltrm](https://github.com/dylanaraps/pxltrm) (*a pixel art editor written in bash*)  traps are used to redraw the user interface on window resize.
 Another use case is cleaning up temporary files on script exit.

-These `trap` lines should be added near the start of your script so any early errors are also caught.
+Traps should be added near the start of scripts so any early errors are also caught.

 **NOTE:** For a full list of signals, see `trap -l`.